Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 and

+where $\lambda=\lceil \frac{n-1}{2}\rceil$.
 If $w \in W(\C_n)$ is equal to a finite alternating product of $\x_{\O}$ and $\x_{\E}$, then we say that $w$ is of \emph{type II}.
-(It is important to point out that the corresponding expressions are indeed reduced.) \end{definition}
+It is important to point out that the corresponding expressions are indeed reduced and that there are infinitely many type II elements, all of which are FC.
+Moreover, if $w$ is of type II but not equal to $\x_{\E}$ when $n$ is even, then $n(w)=\lambda$~\cite[Proposition 3.2.3]{Ernst2010}.
+However, if $w\in\FC(\C_n)$ such that $n(w)=\lambda$, then $w$ may not be of type II.